What is Time Management?

 - Measures for increasing impact on customers’ lives

 Being prepared involves discussing what’s working and what no longer serves employees and customers.
 When describing how top performers prepare, writer Jeff Haden explains in an article for Inc.com, “First, they focus on the mistakes and figure out, in detail, how they will react to them.
 [In] Phase Two, [they talk] about everything going exactly right . . .
 Many top performers (Steve Jobs and Peyton Manning jump to mind) embody this approach.”
-This helps those guiding the organization to focus on what to leave behind and what to concentrate on in order to move forward.
+This helps you manage what to leave behind and what to concentrate on in order to move forward.

-Having a great work ethic includes scheduling time for resting and recharging.
+Having good time management also means scheduling time for resting and recharging.
 Disregarding the need for regular “pause days”—Saturdays, Sundays, or vacation time—increases the likelihood of burnout and exhaustion.
 Mindfully reserving time for restoration keeps leaders acting within the best interest of the company and its people.
 For example, spending a few hours per week practicing hobbies such as golfing, cycling, hiking, or reading helps give the mind and body rest.
 Effective time management creates more time to spend with family and friends.
 When a person’s life revolves around their business 24/7, it affects the quality of care they put into the company.

-The human brain isn’t designed to constantly yield energy.
+The human brain doesn’t have the skills to constantly yield energy.
 In fact, constant thinking actually generates fatigue.
 “Regular refueling—input—is a prerequisite for quality output, because the brain is an energy machine, consuming 20 percent of the body’s calories . . .
 Burning up mental resources without replacing them leads to stress, burnout, and poor performance,” provides writer Joe Robinson for Entrepreneur.

-Anticipating planned times to pause can invigorate one’s levels of productivity is an often overlooked part to time management strategy.
 Showing up in the right frame of mind for effectively interacting and impacting others’ lives benefits the entire company.
-Whether it’s a quick workout, lunch away from the office, a free Saturday, or a two-week vacation, intentionally include pauses from work in your calendar.
+Whether it’s a quick workout, lunch away from the office, a free Saturday, or a two-week vacation, try to manage including time for rest into your calendar.

 Start prioritizing by: